 They meet once a week for about two and a half hours in the evening for anything between 20 to 48 weeks (depending on the programme).
 They are not anger management classes.

-A domestic violence perpetrator programme is the most appropriate type of help for men who are abusive and violent toward their partners.
+A domestic abuse perpetrator programme is the most appropriate type of help for men who are abusive and violent toward their partners.

-What happens at a domestic violence perpetrator programme meeting?
+What happens at a domestic abuse perpetrator programme meeting?

 Some groups are discussion based, but most use a variety of interactive exercises to make the learning realistic, stimulating and relevant to men's own situations.
 There are many different programmes across the UK, and the content will vary, but on the whole they will cover these issues: